tinyheero/R-Heatmaps/README.md

 # Preparation for the Workshop

 The workshop will contain coding exercises where you can run R code to generate some heatmaps.
-If you are interested in doing this, please bring your laptop to the workshop and do the following preparation steps:
+If you are interested in doing this, please bring your laptop to the workshop and do the following preparation steps.

 1. [git](https://git-scm.com/) clone this repository: